Germany Ecovillage Tour

 Website: www.siebenlinden.org/en/

-The Ecovillage Sieben Linden, situated in the community Beetzendorf in the Altmark, was established in 1997.
-It has the aim to realize collaborative and holistic sustainable lifestyles that connect a small ecological footprint with a high quality of life.
-A recent study of the university of Torino proves that we are on a successful way to this call.
-Currently a little more than one hundred adults and forty children and adolescents are living in eleven straw-bale houses and about forty well insulated construction trailers.
+The Ecovillage Sieben Linden, located in the municipality of Beetzendorf in the Altmark region, was founded in 1997 with the aim of developing collaborative, holistic, and sustainable lifestyles that combine a small ecological footprint with a high quality of life.
+A recent study by the University of Turin confirms that the community is well on its way toward achieving these goals.
+Today, just over one hundred adults and around forty children and adolescents live in the village, residing in 11 straw-bale houses and approximately 40 trailers.

 Kommune Niederkaufungen